Pato-elf/dartmudlet/README.md

 DartMUDlet does a number of things for you automatically including the obvious visual items like a conversation window up top, your status persisted in the top right.
 It also performs the all-important task of counting and reporting improves (for you and for pets), it handles delaying any new commands to the MUD when you are performing interruptable actions like spellcasting and scrollwork, and has many more features useful to DartMUD players.

 ## Installation
-+ Head over to the project's [releases page](https://github.com/Pato-elf/dartmudlet/releases) and grab the latest package.zip under Assets.
++ Visit the project [releases page](https://github.com/Pato-elf/dartmudlet/releases) and download the latest package.zip under Assets.
-+ Launch Mudlet and connect to your DartMUD profile.
++ Launch [Mudlet](https://www.mudlet.org/) and connect to your [DartMUD](http://dartmud.com) profile.
-+ Open Mudlet's Package Manager, click Install and point it to your downloaded package.zip.
++ Open the Mudlet Package Manager, click "Install new package" and select the package.zip you downloaded.
-+ Finally, in the mud text entry box (lower left) issue `/setup` to get things rolling.
++ To start using DartMUDlet, type `/setup` in the command window to get things set up.

 ## How to use?
-Aside from the automatic features described above, there are a few things you can control by entering directives in the mud's text entry box:
+In addition to the automatic features described above, there are a few things you can control by typing commands:

 ```
 /setup - Initialize variables, customize the display, start improve tracking database.